9 Things I Wish Someone Told me About Losing Weight

 There are many reasons to focus on being healthy and vibrant but losing weight just to be skinny won't give you the satisfaction you might think it will.
 Don't focus on losing weight rather focus on being the healthiest, strongest, happiest and most contented person you can be.
 That's a much better recipe for success...

-f you're sick of hating your body and always trying to lose weight, then let's do something about it.
-Learn to listen to your body, give up diets by checking out my BodyLove eCourse, which is filled with useful info about creating a body you actually love.
+If you're sick of hating your body and always trying to lose weight, then let's do something about it.
+Stop binge eating, learn to listen to your body, give up diets with Keep It Real Online program to help you stop binge and emotional eating forever.